bertreb/pimatic-luftdaten/README.md

 * Luftdaten Home Device.

 Gets PM10, PM2.5, HUMidity, TEMPerature and BAR data from a local Luftdaten sensor.
 The Air Quality Index (AQI) data is calculated from that.
 The Luftdaten device is capable of handling all types of network (Luftdaten cloud and local IP sensor).
-The Luftdaten Home Device will therefore be removed from the plugin in one of the following versions.
+The Luftdaten Home Device will therefore be removed from the plugin in one of the next versions.

 Add the device with the local IP address into the devices section:
 ```